-NetApp generally relies on patent, copyright, trademark, trade secret and contract laws to establish and maintain our proprietary rights in our technology, products and services.
-While our intellectual property rights are important to our success, we believe that our business is not materially dependent on any particular patent, trademark, copyright, license or other intellectual property right.
-We have been granted or own by assignment well over a thousand U.S. patents, hundreds of pending U.S. patent applications, and many corresponding patents and patent applications in other countries.
+We generally rely on patent, copyright, trademark, trade secret and contract laws to establish and maintain our proprietary rights in our technology, products and services.
+While our intellectual property rights are important to our success, we believe that our business is not materially dependent on any particular patent, trademark, copyright, license or other individual intellectual property right.
+We have been granted or own by assignment well over two thousand U.S. patents, hundreds of pending U.S. patent applications, and many corresponding patents and patent applications in other countries.
+From time to time, we may make certain intellectual property available under an open source license.
 Our primary trademarks are NetApp and the NetApp design logo, which are registered trademarks in the U.S. and in many other countries.
 In addition, we have trademarks and trademark registrations in the U.S. and other countries covering our various product or service names.

 We generally enter into confidentiality agreements with our employees, resellers, distributors, customers, and suppliers.
-In addition, through various licensing arrangements, we receive certain rights to intellectual property of others.
-We expect to maintain current licensing arrangements and to secure licensing arrangements in the future, as needed and to the extent available on reasonable terms and conditions, to support continued development and sales of our products and services.
-Some of these licensing arrangements require or might require royalty payments and other licensing fees.
-The amount of these payments and fees might depend on various factors, including but not limited to the structure of royalty payments; offsetting considerations, if any; and the degree of use of the licensed technology.
+In addition, through various licensing arrangements, we receive certain rights to the intellectual property of others.
+We expect to maintain current licensing arrangements and to secure additional licensing arrangements in the future, as needed and to the extent available on reasonable terms and conditions, to support continued development and sales of our products and services.
+Some of these licensing arrangements require or may require royalty payments and other licensing fees.
+The amount of these payments and fees may depend on various factors, including but not limited to the structure of royalty payments; offsetting considerations, if any; and the degree of use of the licensed technology.

 The industry in which we compete is characterized by rapidly changing technology, a large number of patents, and frequent claims and related litigation regarding intellectual property rights, and we may be exposed to various risks related to such claims or legal proceedings.
-If we are unable to protect our intellectual property, we might be subject to increased competition that could materially and adversely affect our operating results.
+If we are unable to protect our intellectual property, we may be subject to increased competition that could materially and adversely affect our business operations, financial condition, results of operations and/or cash flows.